Steiner-254/Cyfrin-Updraft-Course/Intermidiate/Advanced Foundry/S2 Develop An NFTs Collection/Lesson3.md

 code .
 ```

 - Finally, we can initialize our foundry project.
+This comes with `counter` solidity smart contracts that should be deleted.

 ```bash
 forge init